Special Issue of Biometrical Journal

 All papers must be submitted via the online submission system of Biometrical Journal: https://mc.manuscriptcentral.com/biomj/

 To submit to the special issue login at MC (manuscript central), indicate at Step 1 that the submission is to a special issue and at Step 4 of the submission process enter “ISCB 2018” in the Special Issue Information field.

 Submitted manuscripts should comply with the instructions for authors of Biometrical Journal:

-The deadline for fully developed papers is: 20 December 2018.
-This deadline will be sharp.
+The original deadline for fully developed papers of 20 December 2018 has been extended to 14 January 2019.
 We expect that all papers will have received a first review by March 2019 and that the Special Issue should be complete by August 2019.